Delivering a seamless employee onboarding experience is paramount for ensuring employees will succeed in their new position.

 A good onboarding process prepares employees to fulfill their job duties, cohere with the company vision, and maintain the highest level of engagement in the shortest time possible.

-An employee onboarding manual is a training manager’s best-kept secret for successful onboarding.
+An employee onboarding manual is a training manager’s best-kept secret for successful onboarding and employee training.

 The benefits of a well-designed employee onboarding manual can be monumental.
 According to Glassdoor, organizations with a strong onboarding process improve the productivity of new hires by 70% and retention by 82%.

 With a solid employee onboarding manual and the right preparation, it can be easy.
 Below we’ll break down how to onboard new employees to build engagement and promote long-term retention.

 1. Introduce new employees to the company and team culture

 The first thing you should do when onboarding a new employee is to introduce them to your company and team culture.
 Cultural fit and how well an employee understands the values of a new workplace will have a tremendous influence on how well they integrate into a new position.

 A CultureIQ poll of 28,371 employees identified that work environment, support systems, and mission and value alignment are the cultural factors that have the greatest impact on employee satisfaction.